Solarisbank/identhub-ios/README.md

 // - identificationDataInvalid: provided user data is not valid and should be creates one more time
 // - fraudData: provided data defines as fraud
 // - unsupportedResponse: SDK encountered a response that is not supported in this version
+// - identificationNotPossible: SDK could not identify the user.
+Try your fallback identification method
 // - unknownError: indicates that api client encountered an error not listed above. public enum APIError: Error {
     case malformedResponseJson